siva35p/Human_detection/README.md

 wget https://pjreddie.com/media/files/yolov3.weights
 wget https://raw.githubusercontent.com/pjreddie/darknet/master/cfg/yolov3.cfg
 wget https://raw.githubusercontent.com/pjreddie/darknet/master/data/coco.names
+Usage

 Step 5: Create Python Script
-Create a file named human_detection.py with the content given in repository
+Create a file named human_detection.py with the following content:

-Troubleshooting
+Step 6: Run the Script
+Ensure your virtual environment is activated, then run the script: sh source yolov3-env/bin/activate python human_detection.py

+Troubleshooting:
 Webcam Connection: Ensure your webcam is properly connected and recognized by the system.
 File Paths: Verify that the paths to the YOLO weights, config, and COCO names files are correct in the script.
 Dependencies: Ensure all required dependencies are installed in your virtual environment.

 By following these steps, you should be able to set up and run human detection using the YOLO model on a Linux system successfully.
-If you encounter any issues, please report
+If you encounter any issues, please provide specific error messages for more targeted assistance.